decentralized-identity/spec-up/single-file-test/spec.md

 Anytime you add a definition of a term in the first column of a table, like [[ref: Variable 1]], it will link to the cell and display a tooltip with the entire set of row values when you hover the term.

+## Blockquote

+> To be, or not to be, that is the question:
+Whether 'tis nobler in the mind to suffer
+The slings and arrows of outrageous fortune,
+Or to take arms against a sea of troubles
+And by opposing end them.
+To die—to sleep,
+No more;

 ## Notices